Nonmembers: $500 (Note: nonmembers need to be verified. Email us to start the process.)

 The FCRA eCourse is a self-paced primer for attorneys interested in adding FCRA cases to their practice.
 The goal of the course is to prepare beginner and intermediate practitioners to litigate an FCRA case from the ground up.
 The eCourse includes information about claims and issue spotting, navigating the dispute process, and litigating through settlement and summary judgment.
 It contains an interactive story, sixteen webinars, and key sample documents including complaints and discovery requests.

-Participants will have access to the course for two months and will receive a certificate of completion upon completion of the course and up to three CLE credits.
+Participants will have access to the course for three months and will receive a certificate of completion upon completion of the course for 17 CLE credits.
+In order to receive the certificate, you must complete the course.
 NACA is an approved multi-provider of CLE credits for the State of California.
 All course registrants from California will automatically be approved to receive three CLE credits.

 The Internet-based course allows participants a personalized experience, where they set their learning pace, rather than go at the pace of the group.
 Learners can focus on elements they need to learn and can skip what they already know.
 There is no travel time and no associated travel costs.
 Learn when it is convenient for you.
 Research shows that advantages to eLearning, like this eCourse, include reduced training time and better comprehension and retention.